 Ticks and Tick-Borne Diseases

-In the past decade Marin County has had very few confirmed cases of Lyme disease (1.2 cases per 100,000 person-years), which makes it a low-incidence Lyme disease area.
-In 2017, there were no confirmed cases of Lyme disease in Marin County.
-In 2016 there were 2 confirmed cases (0.8 cases per 100,000 person-years).
-One case was locally acquired and the other was acquired during travel to the east coast.
+In the past 5 years Marin County has had few confirmed cases of Lyme disease (1.3 cases per 100,000 person-years), which makes it a low-incidence Lyme disease area.
 Nationwide 95% of confirmed Lyme disease cases are reported from the 14 states that are considered high-incidence Lyme disease areas (i.e., Connecticut, New Jersey, and Virginia).

 Marin County Health and Human Services tests ticks through the regional Napa- Solano-Yolo-Marin County Public Health Laboratory.
-In 2017, 1.7 % of Western black-legged ticks (Ixodes pacificus) tested contained the bacteria (Borrelia burgdorferi) that can cause Lyme disease.
+In 2022, only 1 of Western black-legged ticks (Ixodes pacificus) tested contained the bacteria (Borrelia burgdorferi) that can cause Lyme disease.
 Marin/Sonoma Mosquito & Vector Control also regularly tests ticks in Sonoma and Marin County, and an average of 3% of the ticks test positive (compared to more than 30% of ticks tested in Connecticut).

 Ticks Submitted to the Napa-Solano-Yolo-Marin County Public Health Laboratory